kaankoca-debug/kaankoca-debug.github.io/Projects.md

 **I USED CHATGPT WHILE WRITING THE "WHAT IS AQUATRACK PAGE AND LEARNED ABOUT IF LET WITH REDDIT AND CHATGPT."

+## Project Report - AquaTrack
+Many people forget to drink enough water during the day without realizing it.
+Dehydration affects focus, energy and overall health.
+AquaTrack was made to solve this by giving users a simple way to track their daily water intake on their phone.

+The app lets the user set their own daily water goal in ml and log their water intake throughout the day using four drink sizes: small sip, regular glass, big glass and bottle.
+After logging, the user can check their progress screen to see the total amount they drank, how much is left and whether they reached their goal or not.
+The biggest problem I ran into was the goal input.
+When the user entered something that wasn't a number the app broke.
+I fixed this using if let to safely convert the input and added a fail screen for invalid entries.

+On the technical side I used a screen variable to move between pages and a list to keep track of how many of each drink size the user logged.
+I wrote two functions for the app.
+The first one, runSummary, goes through the list and builds a readable summary of everything the user logged.
+The second one, runTotal, adds up all the drinks and calculates the total water in ml.
+I also used conditionals to check if the user hit their goal and to catch any bad inputs.

 <br>